foucdeg/pouchdb-training/README.md

 # CouchDB - PouchDB Training

-This is the example code for the training I presented at Theodo UK and FastIT.
+This is the example code for the training I presented at Theodo, Theodo UK and FastIT.

 ## Instructions